Approximate Bayesian computation for Markovian binary trees in phylogenetics: Introduction

 We approach the problem of estimating diversification rates under the MBT model by using the fact that these models are easy to simulate.
-This enables us to use \textit{approximate Bayesian computation} (ABC; \citeauthor{beaumont2002approximate}, \citeyear{beaumont2002approximate}), a likelihood-free method.
+This enables us to use \textit{approximate Bayesian computation} (ABC, \citep{beaumont2002approximate}), a likelihood-free method.
 In this method, we simulate a number of observations from a generative prior model (in this case the MBT with parameters drawn from a prior distribution), and compare these observations to the real data by means of various summary statistics.
 The simulated observations that are `close enough' to the real data (based on a tolerance level) form empirical distributions for the parameters which are approximations to their posteriors.
+Because ABC relies only on the summary statistics calculated from the observed trees, it is less reliant on local features (such as individual branch lengths) than a full likelihood method.

 ABC is a well-established statistical method, and numerous methodological developments have been made in recent years.
-One such advancement is \textit{ABC Population Monte Carlo} (ABC-PMC; \citeauthor{beaumont2009adaptive}, \citeyear{beaumont2009adaptive}), which uses an iterated approach where the approximate posterior distributions form the basis of the prior distributions of the next iteration.
+One such advancement is \textit{ABC Population Monte Carlo} (ABC-PMC, \citep{beaumont2009adaptive}), which uses an iterated approach where the approximate posterior distributions form the basis of the prior distributions for the next iteration.
 When combined with decreasing tolerance levels, this allows for gradual convergence to more accurate posteriors.

 ABC methods have been used previously to infer diversification rates for linear birth-death models \citep{bokma2010time,janzen2015approximate,rabosky2008explosive}.
 In particular, \citet{janzen2015approximate} examined the performance of summary statistics for use in ABC methods, finding that traditional statistics such as phylogenetic diversity or tree size often perform poorly.
 They introduced the normalised lineage-through-time (nLTT) curve as a statistic to improve the performance of ABC methods.
 However, as far as we know, no one has yet attempted to perform ABC with a more general and realistic model.